kwstat/agridat/cran-comments.md

 ## revdepcheck results

 * We checked 6 reverse dependencies that were OK.
-* The geneticae package failed, but the error message indicates that the failure is not caused by the 'agridat' package.
+* The geneticae package check failed, but the error message indicates that the failure is not caused by the 'agridat' package.